 Sponsored in part by the Library of Congress Teaching with Primary Sources (TPS) Eastern Region Program, coordinated by Waynesburg University

 In the spring of 2021, Hartt and SUNY Fredonia students used primary sources and music from The Library of Congress to create approximately 30 musical arrangements from the public domain, with a few arrangements also being created with permission of the copyright holder.
-Not only will this music be a welcome aid to music educators for the start of the 2021 year (and beyond), as they will be able to freely use this material online, but this collection will also make a nice contribution to diversity in music education with the addition of arrangements of Amy Beach, Gena Branscombe, Scott Joplin, James Reese Europe, Ada Habershon, and Pauline Russell Browne.
+Not only were these arrangements a welcome aid to music educators for the start of the 2021 year (and beyond), as they will be able to freely use this material online, but this collection also made a nice contribution to diversity in music education with the addition of arrangements of Amy Beach, Gena Branscombe, Scott Joplin, James Reese Europe, Ada Habershon, and Pauline Russell Browne.
 There are some wonderful arrangements in this collection by other composers, lesser-known, such as O.F.
 Berdan and A. Brand as well.
 Folk songs, Chopin and Sousa marches are also among the arrangements, with many of Sousa’s original scores being a part of The Library of Congress.
 The pandemic may have caused the biggest challenge to music education in our lifetimes, but the arrangements created by the Hartt and SUNY Fredonia students are wonderful and the future is bright with these students as our future composers!

 Hartt and SUNY Fredonia students also used the Library’s materials to provide historical information about their arrangements with links to the Library of Congress primary and secondary sources.
 Teachers are encouraged to use these materials and the inquiry-guided search protocol with their ensembles when teaching the material.
 Should your ensemble need to be taught remotely or in person, you will have some wonderful materials available for use from the Library of Congress with your students!
 The arrangements in this collection are copyright-free for K-12 teachers to use with their students.
-Consider using one piece with each ensemble each semester this year.
+Consider using one piece with each ensemble each semester.
 If your school goes remote, you will be able to create a virtual ensemble with the tools available (click on the button to the right for information on how to create virtual ensembles)

 A note to teachers, should you wish to use additional materials with your students, The Library of Congress also contains some incredible recordings, lots of music in the public domain, Arts Collections and photos and letters of famous composers and performers, such as Aaron Copland.
 Ella Fitzgerald, and Dizzy Gillespie.
 Please check out the wonderful resources available for use at LOC.gov.
 Note that The Library does not omit music that is considered racist because that is a part of history and as music educators, this helps us all to understand what it was like to live in certain time periods, and to have a glimpse of the struggles that minority artists and composers encountered.
 Guidance as to the nature of the collections should be shared with students should older students use the Library of Congress for research.